qlik-oss/corectl/docs/corectl_context_rm.md

 ### Synopsis

-Remove one or more context
+Remove one or more contexts

 ```
 corectl context rm <context name>... [flags]